samraHanif0340/samraHanif0340.github.io/_portfolio/data_pipeline.md

     driver: bridge
 ```

-Containers are conected via an internal Docker network named `dockerNet` to facilitate internal communicaion among containers.
-Containers can accessed one another by their `container_name`.
+Containers are connected via an internal Docker network named `dockerNet` to facilitate internal communication among containers.
+Containers can access each other by their `container_name`.

 Zookeeper port number is `2181` and is also published to localhost making it accessible to programs from outside the Docker environment.

 The `KAFKA_ADVERTISED_LISTENERS` variable is set to `192.168.99.100:9092` and `kafka:29092`.
-This makes Kafka accessible from inside the Docker through `kafka:29092` and also from outside the container through `192.168.99.100:9092` by advertising its location on the Docker host.
+This makes Kafka accessible from inside the Docker through `kafka:29092` and also from outside the Docker through `192.168.99.100:9092` by advertising its location on the host machine.

 Remember to use your Docker machine IP (e.g., `192.168.99.100` as shown in above code) if you are using Docker Tool (or a VM).
 Otherwise, if you are using native Docker, please replace the IP addresses with `localhost` as shown commented in the above code.